stardot/beebasm/README.md

 `-v`

-Verbose output.
+Force verbose output.
 Assembled code will be output to the screen.
+The VERBOSE symbol will be ignored.

+`-q`

+Force quiet (non-verbose) output.
+The VERBOSE symbol will be ignored.
+If neither `-v` or `-q` is used then verbose output can be controlled by setting `VERBOSE=0` or `VERBOSE=1`.
+The value can be changed only in a new scope.

 `-vc`